RohanVDvivedi/Neural-Network/README.md

 # Neural-Network
-This is a small attempt to build a NEural Network Library for easy of use in c
+This is a small attempt to build a Neural Network Library for easy of use in c

 This library has been developed by me , and is a crude attempt to program a neural net program in c